-A desk study review of baseline environmental, social and economic information has been undertaken to identify the key baseline characteristics of Hinckley & Bosworth Borough.
-This includes details of the status and condition of notable environmental features; current and future predicted trends in the evolution of the environment, social and economic aspects; and issues and problems currently affecting the environment and population.
+A desk study was performed to identify the key baseline environmental, social, and economic characteristics of Hinckley & Bosworth Borough.
+This includes details of the status and condition of notable environmental features; current and future predicted trends in evolution of the environment, social and economic aspects; and issues and problems currently affecting the environment and population.

-The information obtained through this review process is set out in the following topic-specific sections, many of which are inter-linked.
+The information obtained is set out in the following topic-specific sections, many of which are interlinked.
 The information used to characterise the baseline environment is broadly strategic in nature and reflects the high-level nature of the Local Plan.
 It has been obtained from a broad range of sources and no new investigations or surveys have been undertaken as part of the scoping process.
-The baseline information will be required throughout the SA process and may require updating as the Local Plan is developed further and new information becomes available.
+The baseline information will be required throughout the SA process and may require updating as the Local Plan is developed and further and new information becomes available.